hvmerode/junit-pipeline/README.md

 ***
 * Tests cannot be executed in parallel.
 Because the target repository is updated for each test, the next test must wait before the previous one is completed.
-* Templates in external repositories (GitHub and other Azure DevOps projects) are taken into account, but:
+* Templates residing in external repositories (GitHub and other Azure DevOps projects) are taken into account, but:
   * The _ref_ parameter is not (yet) implemented, so only the master branch of an external repository can be used.
-  * If an external repository is updated, the update is not automatically included in the test; first delete the corresponding local directories to create a new clone of the external repository.
+  * If a remote external repository is updated, the update is not automatically included in the test; first delete the corresponding local directory to create a new clone of the external repository.
 For example, if an external repository is called 'Templates', 2 local directories are created, 'Templates' and 'Templates-source'; delete them both.
 * If the pipeline makes use of a resource in the test project for the first time, it needs manual approval first; for example, a variable group or an Environment.
 * If unknown service connections are used or the updated pipeline code is not valid YAML anymore, the AzDo API returns an HTTP status code 400.
+TODO: Check whether the outputed pipeline is valid yaml.
+* The junit-pipeline code itself does not have any unit tests yet.
 * No methods yet to add, update or remove conditions in stages or jobs.
 Use the _overrideLiteral_ method, if possible.
 * No methods yet to replace a step with another step.
 * There is no option (yet) to continue on error for all steps.

+### Known bugs ##
+* Probably there are some, but they need to be detected first.

 * ~~Only YAML templates in the same repository are taken into account.
 Templates in other repositories (identified with a @ behind the template name) are ignored.\
   TODO: Option to incorporate other resources (repositories) and manipulate the templates in these repos also.~~